|Name||Little Bayou WMA|

 - Deer modern gun,

-Closed to all trespassing (except in designated campsites, parking areas and boat launch ramps) from 2 a.m. to 4 a.m. during duck season (including opening days of season segments).
+- Closed to all access (except in designated campsites, parking areas, boat launch ramps and boat staging areas) from 2 a.m. to 4 a.m., Nov.
+21-Jan.
+31 and Feb.
+1.

 |Leased Land Permit Required||No|